mkasa/klab/README.md

 =====

-This public repository contains a suite of programs that are used in daily research in Kasahara lab.
+This public repository contains a suite of programs that are used in research in Kasahara lab.

 The programs include various codes such as small utilities or tools for bioinformatics.